OnurKaraguler/Deep_Learning_Studies/Titanic/README.md

-## Titanic - Machine Learning from Disaster
+## Titanic - Deep Learning from Disaster

 The purpose of the study is to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).